Kauakim/ProjetoIntegradoT2/README.md

 # ProjetoIntegradoT2

-Made by: Victor Alberti, Kauâ Ribeiro, Júlio Magalhães e Samuel Farias.
+Made by: Victor Alberti, Kauâ Ribeiro, Júlio Magalhães and Samuel Farias.

 This project was developed in Brazil, so Readme.md is in portuguese.